 The longer it takes to fully implement your software, the more time your customer spends without seeing that ROI.
 If your customers have to wait months or even years to integrate your software fully, chances are they’ll become disillusioned and regret working with you.
 They might decide to leave for one of your competitors before they’ve even gotten to experience all the benefits of your products!

 How do you keep your customers happy and reduce the risk of churn?
 By optimizing your software implementation/customer onboarding process.
-That means finding ways to increase efficiency, reduce your customers’ time-to-value, and give them an outstanding experience from start to finish.
+That means finding ways to increase efficiency, reduce your customers’ time to first value, and give them an outstanding experience from start to finish.

 Before you can find ways to improve the customer onboarding experience, you need to have a comprehensive, in-depth understanding of the implementation process.
 Start by defining the scope of the project, starting at the sales handoff and ending when your software “goes live” within the customer’s workflow.